bytecodealliance/wit-bindgen/crates/c/README.md

 Imported functions are functions that are implemented in another component and that your component calls.

-**Ownership rules:**
+_Ownership rules_:

-- **Arguments**: Your is responsible for allocating memory for the input arguments and freeing this memory when it is no longer required.
+- **Arguments**: Your component is responsible for allocating memory for the input arguments and freeing this memory when it is no longer required.
 Your input data will not be modified or freed by the import's implementation: complex types like strings and records will be copied into the implementation's storage.
 - **Return values**: Your component receives ownership of data returned by imported functions and is responsible for freeing it.

 Here is an example of an imported function that requires allocations for both input parameters and the return value: